NicholasLind/website_blocker/README.md

 ## Potential Improvements
 - Auto-clear Firefox's cache
 - Suggest additional URLs to block based on browsing history (youtube.com -> m.youtube.com)
-- Hide the boolean returns from CloseMainWindow()
+- Hide the boolean returns from CloseMainWindow() when chrome is open